The AI-Native Company Blueprint

 GitAgent

-GitAgent (362 stars, early stage) proposes an open standard for defining agents as git repositories: agent.yaml for manifest, SOUL.md for identity, RULES.md for constraints.
+GitAgent (over 2,000 stars) proposes an open standard for defining agents as git repositories: agent.yaml for manifest, SOUL.md for identity, RULES.md for constraints.
 Its compliance-first design (FINRA, SEC) validates the need for regulated, auditable agent definitions.
 GitAgent defines how to describe individual agents in git; this blueprint shares the "Agent-as-code" philosophy while shifting the focus on sessions.

 Future Improvements